Mondays 7.30pm to 8.30pm – In Judd Street, near St Pancras station

 Yoga with Gosia is free but we ask for a donation towards the class on a sliding scale of:

 Unemployed/ on benefits/ students £2; Employed/ part time £4; Employed/ full time £6.

 We operate on a drop-in basis & space is limited, please ensure you arrive early to avoid disappointment, as once we’re full, we’re full!

 Trans* & queer inclusive yoga – Whatever your body type, size or shape; cliniQ Yoga is a safe, non-judgemental space for trans* people, partners, friends and family to explore ways to feel more relaxed, be stronger and get fitter.

-cliniQ Yoga takes place in the Victoria Boardroom, on the Lower Ground Floor of 56 Dean Street, Soho.
-There are non-gendered bathrooms available for changing, and we have free tea & coffee available at our drop-in space on the 2nd floor (5pm until 7:30pm every Wednesday evening).
-Please don’t drink just before class though, and leave a couple of hours after eating a light meal/four hours after eating a heavy meal.
+cliniQ Yoga takes place in a tranquil room every Monday evening from 7.30pm to 8.30pm.
+Please don’t drink just before class and leave a couple of hours after eating a light meal/four hours after eating a heavy meal.

 Please wear clothes that are loose/comfy to move in – No experience necessary, and postures will be modified to suit your needs.
 Be sure to bring your own mat and arrive early.

-For all of the South East Londoner’s out there, our friends at TAGS also offer swimming sessions, and yoga classes for trans* and gender-nonconforming people – CLICK HERE FOR INFO
+For all of the South East Londoner’s out there, our friends at TAGS also offer swimming sessions for trans* and gender-nonconforming people – CLICK HERE FOR INFO